dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts Merchant console/_index.md

 ---
-title: "Payouts Merchant console"
+title: "Payouts console"
-linkTitle: "Payouts Merchant console"
+linkTitle: "Payouts console"
 date: 2023-03-02T08:28:16-05:00
 type: docs
 Description: >
-  Payouts Merchant console section.
+  This section shows the options you have in the Merchant Console when using Bamboo Payouts.
 weight: 20
-nosidetoc: true
 ---